A uniform retailer says she's being threatened with legal action for selling an Auckland school's uniforms without a supply contract.

 "But it's the parents who end up paying for the deals."

-Seven uniform items for a senior boy at Manurewa High cost $330 from the school's exclusive supplier and $297.70 from Igrisan's store, she claimed.
+Igrisan found seven items of uniform for a senior boy at Manurewa High to cost $330 from the school's exclusive supplier, and $297.70 from her own store.

 Igrisan expressed disappointment that the Commerce Commission was not acting on this "anti-competitive" behaviour.